-I get really annoyed when people apologize for their writing.
+Another thing, I get really annoyed when people apologize for their writing.
 Either your stand by it or you don't, but don't grovel in the description over whether or not your piece is worth reading.
 First of all, no one will read something that the author is embarrassed about.
 Secondly, if you really don't think it's good, don't assault us with it.
-At least, not yet.
+At least, not yet; edit.
 And if you do think it's good, (or at least hope so) then say so and be confident.
 We writers are in the business of hope and though out there be trolls, here be hearts of gold.
 You lose nothing by being confident.
-And thirdly, all that being said, I want to apologize for a couple of my stories. :P I wrote (or started) these when I was very young and very new to fanfiction.
+And thirdly, all that being said, I want to apologize for a couple of my stories :P .
+I wrote (or started) these when I was very young and very new to fanfiction.
 They are fluffy, sloppy, childish, OOC, Mary-Sue-riddled, and, in general, laughably pathetic.
 Since then I have learned my lesson (or at least hope so, please do me a favor and flame mercilessly if you see foul-ups) about the dangers of writing without an outline.
 But the writings that are so bad it's cute are: The Scoundrel's Story, Hufflepoem, Bolt: The Sorcerer's Stone, and Who Said Anything About Settling, and Happy Idiots.
-I won't take them down becaue I like showing progress and because some people favorited them (note entirely sure why) but just so we're clear, I disown these abominations against literature, fanfiction or otherwise.
+I won't take them down because I do like showing progress and because some people favorited them (note entirely sure why) but just so we're clear, I disown these abominations against literature, fanfiction or otherwise.
 (To be clear, I don't think it's a healthy practice to belittle your work when you publish it, as a self-depricating Author's Note or in the description itself.
 But if you want to go back in retrospect and publically frown upon something worth being frowned upon, I think that is a mature and beneficial reflection to make.)